Cheesy Corn Dip

 - Mayonnaise – Forms the base of the dip.

-- Mexican cheese – You could also use a mild or sharp cheddar cheese, or Colby Jack.
+- Mexican cheese – You could also use a mild or sharp shredded cheddar cheese, or Colby Jack.

 How to Make Corn Dip